ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 7. Setup Pipeline

-    - Connect: Select your 'Repository Type
+    - Connect: Select your *Repository Type*
       ![repo type](./images/connect-github.png)

     - Select: Select the repository that you had previously connected the ADF with.